-- The total pension liability as of August 31, 2021 was developed using a roll-forward method from the August 31, 2020 valuation. - Demographic assumptions including postretirement mortality, termination rates, and rates of retirement were updated based on the experience study performed for TRS for the period ending August 31, 2017. - Economic assumptions including rates of salary increase for individual participants was updated based on the same experience study. - The single discount rate as of August 31, 2021 was 7.25% the same as of August 31,2020.
-In 2021 there were no changes in assumptions.
+- The total pension liability as of August 31, 2022 was developed using a roll-forward method from the August 31, 2021 valuation. - Demographic assumptions including postretirement mortality, termination rates, and rates of retirement were updated based on the experience study performed for TRS for the period ending August 31, 2017. - Economic assumptions including rates of salary increase for individual participants was updated based on the same experience study. - The single discount rate as of August 31, 2022 was 7.00% and 7.25% as of August 31, 2021.